 Nicholas joined Watsi on October 31st, 2016.
-Three years ago, Nicholas became the 2549th member to automatically support a new Watsi patient every month.
-Since then, 3,378 more people have become monthly donors!
-Nicholas' most recent donation traveled 8,800 miles to support Sim, a 40-year-old farmer from Cambodia, to fund ear surgery.
+20 other people also joined Watsi on that day!
+Nicholas' most recent donation traveled 8,800 miles to support Panha, a book-loving student from Cambodia, to fund a spinal surgery.